American Airlines systemwide upgrades (SWUs)

 Find SWU space before you book

 Stop wasting systemwide upgrades on waitlists.
-Use 2LNR to find flights with confirmed C class availability and guarantee your upgrade.
+Use 2LNR to find flights with confirmed upgrade availability and guarantee your upgrade.